manabie-com/manabie-com.github.io/content/posts/how-to-use-playwright-in-cucumberjs/index.md

         ```

 ### Conclusion
 Cucumber and Playwright is great framework.
 I hope this article will be of some use to you.
-[Here is source code](/content/posts/how-to-use-playwright-in-cucumberjs/example), thanks you.
+[Here is source code](/content/posts/how-to-use-playwright-in-cucumberjs/example), thank you.

 ### References